CHAPTER Rev 2400

 conference, the department shall determine the appropriate disposition of the

-(a) A business enterprise seeking a request for
+A business enterprise making a request for certification shall:

 (1) Complete and file Form AU–22, “Certification